CarlWangChina/MuChin/README.md

 # MuChin
-MuChin: A Chinese Colloquial Description Benchmark for Evaluating Language Models in the Field of Music

-Open materials mentioned in paper (https://arxiv.org/pdf/2402.09871.pdf).
+The IJCAI2024 paper “MuChin: A Chinese Colloquial Description Benchmark for Evaluating Language Models in the Field of Music” contains an open source selection of high-quality 1k datasets: In addition to the professional/amateur descriptions primarily discussed in the paper, it also includes structural information such as musical sections and rhymes.
+We welcome everyone to make extensive use of it and cite it.
+The audio package is quite large and it will be uploaded to Google Drive later and then linked to our GitHub.

 Our dataset has been organized within the `dataset` directory.